babyspider/oss-repo/labs/lab-06/report.md

 Shortest path between pound and marks is
 None
 ```
-Code for first 4 letter solution:
+code for the four letter solution:
 ```python
 """
 =====